The Ultimate Guide to Choosing a Contract Filling & Packaging Company

 A contract packager, also known as a contract manufacturer, is a company that provides services that are either not performed by the primary company or are needed to address capacity constraints, cost, or capability limitations.

 There is a range of variation among contract manufacturers.
-Some liquid filling contract manufacturers for consumer-packaged goods (CPG) offer ancillary services such as kitting, shrink wrapping, 3PL, and more.
-Some contract manufacturers are limited to solely filling, capping, and labeling bottles, jars and tubes; while other contract manufacturers provide turnkey solutions that include product and package design, creating and validating formulations, and procuring the complete bill of materials (BOM) for the finished goods.
+Some liquid filling contract manufacturers for consumer-packaged goods offer ancillary services such as kitting, shrink wrapping, 3PL, and more.
+Some contract manufacturers are limited to solely filling, capping, and labeling bottles, jars, and tubes; while other contract manufacturers provide turnkey solutions that include product and package design, creating and validating formulations, and procuring the complete bill of materials for the finished goods.

 Quality Standards, Certifications, and Regulatory Compliance

-Start by confirming industry certifications, compliance, regulatory and labeling requirements.
+Start by confirming industry certifications, compliance, regulatory, and labeling requirements.
 Although many contract manufacturers will provide guidance, it is important that the brand owner also be familiar with state and federal guidelines.
 When shipping product to international markets, each country will have its own import requirements.
-One resource that may prove helpful when conducting information gathering is to contact one of the leading associations for the industry for your brand(s).
+One resource that may prove helpful when conducting information gathering is to contact one of the leading associations for the industry for your brand.
 Leading associations will often provide guidance or targeted resources to address your specific needs.
-Another source for international label and compliance guidance is Testing, Inspection & Certification companies such as SGS, Intertek, or Bureau Veritas.
+Another source for international label and compliance guidance is testing, inspection, and certification companies such as SGS, Intertek, or Bureau Veritas.

 Production Capacity and Volume